-9.10 Child-on-Child Abuse
+9.11 Child-on-Child Abuse

-Child-on-Child abuse is abuse carried out by one (or more) child on another, and can take many forms, including physical, sexual and emotional abuse, as well as more specific actions such as hazing, predatory sexting, and upskirting.
-The treatment of allegations of peer-on-peer abuse is dealt with in Section 16 of this policy.
+Child-on-child abuse is abuse carried out by one (or more) child on another, and can take many forms, including physical, sexual and emotional abuse, as well as more specific actions such as hazing, predatory sexting, and upskirting.
+The treatment of allegations of child-on-child abuse is dealt with in Section 16 of this policy.

-9.11 Serious Violence
+9.12 Serious Violence